 50% of the course fee is due upon booking, the remaining amount, is due six weeks before the training starts.
 Please contact us to discuss any payment plans.
 We recommend contacting Suryalila as soon as you have deposited with Stretch to ensure you get the accommodation option that is within your budget.

 Refunds and cancellations

-All deposits paid for the Stretch Teacher Training programme are non-refundable, but we will do our best to make sure you complete the course.
+All monies paid for the Stretch Teacher Training programme are non-refundable, but we will do our best to make sure you complete the course.
 If for any reason you are unable to complete the training you have signed up to, we will offer you the opportunity to complete your training at a later date, ensuring you are fully prepared to teach once qualified.
-If for any reason Stretch has to cancel or postpone the course you are enrolled on, we will offer you a full refund on the course tuition fees paid.
+If the course is cancelled for any reason out of Stretch London LTD's control, you will be offered to complete the training at a later date.

 Code of conduct